ds4se/chapters/turhanb/theGraph.md

-#Finding the Relevant Problems to Analyze is the Key to Provide Insight to Practitioners
+#Identifying Relevant Problems is the Key to Provide Insight to Practitioners
 *Burak Turhan, University of Oulu, Finland*

 *Kari Kuutti, University of Oulu, Finland*